 This event shows of the beauty and excitement of the Gorge.
 Racers will be challenged by the mighty Columbia with howling winds, waves and current in an 8-mile downwind leg from Viento State Park to the Waterfront Park.
 The course will take approximately 1¼ hours for the leaders.
 The finish line will be on the beach at the Waterfront Park.

 Once again, we run the Downwind Double Down, which will begin with a “water start”, as in 2017.
 Paddlers who choose to race in this class will shuttle back to the starting line at Viento State Park for a second lap on the course.
 The results of the Downwind Double Down shall be based on the combined times of a competitor’s two runs.

 The Double Down is considered the Elite Race and is for the cash purse.
 There are no age categories in the Double Down, just Men’s and Women’s classes.
 Both men and women are restricted to a board length maximum of 14′ and fixed fin.

 The Downwind Double Down is for elite level athletes and those competitors that are in strong physical condition and are experienced enough to paddle back-to-back 8 mile downwind, upriver, runs in rough water, potential winds of 30+ mph, and large swells.
 A typical Viento Run this time of the summer, in good wind, is taking most strong paddlers 1:10 to 1:20.
 If this is not you, we advise you enter the Open Class Downwind Race, rather than the Double Down.

 Because the parking lot at Viento State Park — the start for the Downwind Races — has limited parking, we strongly suggest carpooling boards to the start for the Downwind Races.
 There will be an opportunity for competitors to arrange shuttling immediately after the Skipper’s Meeting in the morning of the race.

-Leashes are strongly recommended for all competitors in this race.
+Leashes are required for all competitors in this race.

 COURSE RACE – ELITE and OPEN CLASSES